 What distinguished the two activities was that the former was expressly undertaken to prevent loss upon lending of monies, whereas at no point did the accountants have knowledge of a planned takeover bid (despite suggestions made by the investors during the hearing).

 This clear divide presented the notion that a duty of care is always applicable, as the two events are less similar than might first appear.

 However, the accountants were only held liable for the losses made as shareholders and not those of outside investors.

-In conclusion, the Court held that if it were reasonable to place conscious liability upon all acts of certain parties, it would be impossible to distinguish responsibility from neglect, and in this instance there was clear frustration at an unforeseen outcome, but one must always be mindful that the very nature of financial investment is itself, riddled and prone to loss; hence, the House reminded the parties that:
+The House of Lords concluded that if it were reasonable to place conscious liability upon all acts of certain parties, it would be impossible to distinguish responsibility from neglect; while in this instance, there was clear frustration at an unforeseen outcome, but one requiring mindfulness that the very nature of financial investment is itself prone to loss; hence, the House reminded the parties that:

 “To widen the scope of the duty to include loss caused to an individual by reliance upon the accounts for a purpose for which they were not supplied and were not intended would be to extend it beyond the limits which are so far deductible from the decisions of this House.”